EMBL-EBI-TSI/cloud-benchmarks/README.md

 ###  Executing the benchmark

-It could be useful to install and use `screen` in order to avoid accidental benchmark's interruption, caused by the disconnection of the shell/network:
+It could be useful to install and use `screen` in order to avoid accidental benchmark interruption, caused by the disconnection of the shell/network:

     sudo yum -y install screen
     screen -R bench